When we moved into the 3rd floor of our old 1980s low-rise apartment, we noticed a few things:

 Doors act as ‘fire stops’.
 When the door is shut, you can keep out both smoke and heat.
 However, be sure not to lock the internal doors in your house without a good reason.
 Firefighters might need to access your house, and they’ll need to get from room to room.
 Furthermore, you don’t want to get locked into a room if there is a fire there.

 To check whether there is a fire behind a door, you can check to see if smoke is seeping through the gap on the floor, or place the back of your palm on the door to feel for heat.
-It’s advisable not to open a door unless you’re sure there’s not a fire behind it, or if it’s absolutely necessary to safe your life.
+It’s advisable not to open a door unless you’re sure there’s not a fire behind it, or if it’s absolutely necessary to save your life.

 Remember to follow the recommendations of your local fire department.